souravkumar21/Entnt_project/README.md

 ### ` npm run start:dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+To start the project always use the command  npm run start:dev .
+Don't use "npm start" if you use this command then json server will not start. and you can't see and data.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\